How To: Starting a White Springtail Feeder Culture on Clay - MI Beneficials

 Storage

-Ideal conditions for reproduction of Springtails (Collembola or Folsomia candida) is 70-80 degrees Fahrenheit, complete darkness is not totally necessary, but definitely keep out of direct light or anywhere in the house that could see drastic temperature fluctuations.
+Ideal conditions for reproduction of White Springtails (Collembola or Folsomia candida) is 70-80 degrees Fahrenheit, complete darkness is not totally necessary, but definitely keep out of direct light or anywhere in the house that could see drastic temperature fluctuations.

 You won't have to worry about ambient relative humidity if you are using air-tight cultures as we recommend.